“You live and you suffer.” Bicycle Thieves

 Antonio Ricci: You live and you suffer.

 Bruno, Ricci’s son, is introduced through a shot of bicycle frames.
-His gaze is always directed to his father who represents a traditional identification figure.
+His gaze is always directed to his father, who represents a traditional identification figure.
 Bruno imitates him throughout the film with simple gestures and body language.
 And he behaves as an adult, out of sheer necessity: he has to take care of his sister and work.
-That’s why the shot of boy’s disappointment with his father, as one of the most famous shots in the history of cinema, is even more powerful.
+That’s why the shot of the boy’s disappointment with his father, as one of the most famous shots in the history of cinema, is even more powerful.
 I’ll leave it to you to find out why it happened.
 The title will make more sense then.

 References

-Bazin, Andre (1949/2011).
+- Bazin, André (1949/2011).
 “Bicycle Thieves”.
 André Bazin and Italian Neorealism.
 Continuum International Publishing Group.

-Newton, Michael (2015).
+- Newton, Michael (2015).
 Why Vittorio de Sica is one of Europe’s greatest tragic film-makers.
 The Guardian.

-Jacobson, Herbert L. (1949).
+- Jacobson, Herbert L. (1949).
 De Sica’s “Bicycle Thieves” and Italian Humanism.
 Hollywood Quarterly 4 (1): 28–33.

-Eggert, Brian (2017).
+- Eggert, Brian (2017).
 Bicycle Thieves.
 DeepFocusReview.com.

-Tomasulo, Frank.
-(1982).
+- Tomasulo, Frank (1982).
 “Bicycle Thieves”: A Re-Reading.
 Cinema Journal 21(2), 2.